networknt/light-doc/content/en/service/oauth/service/pkce.md

 If the two code challenges are equal, the token request can be regarded as from the legitimate client application that has made the original authorization request.
-Otherwise, the token request must be regarded from a malicious application.
+Otherwise, the token request must be regarded as from a malicious application.

 If a token request is verified, an authorization server issues an access token as usual.